thanathip41/tspace-mysql/docs/sql-like.md

 Here are the four most common commands with **tspace-mysql** examples:

 ## Select Statements
-Retrieve data from a table.
+SQL LIKE select statement Retrieve data from a table.
 You can select specific columns or all columns.

 ```js
 import { sql, OP } from 'tspace-mysql'